CURRENTLY IN EFFECT FOR THE BTV HEALTH CARE CENTER:

 Butterfield has implemented restrictions on campus pursuant to guidelines from the Center for Medicare and Medicaid Services (CMS).

 As mandated, BTV continues to restrict all access to the BTV Health Care (HCC) and Special Care Centers (SCC) and Assisted Living (AL).
 Everyone must undergo a health screening before being admitted to HCC or AL on campus.
-Scheduled visitation days and times will be communicated in advance, and BTV reserves the right to cancel any visitation days should a health-related circumstance necessitate it.
+BTV reserves the right to cancel visitation should a health-related circumstance necessitate it.

 Effective November 1, 2021, all employees of Butterfield Trail Village are required to be fully vaccinated as a condition of employment unless they receive an approved waiver based upon medical necessity or religious purposes.